Sunday, February 24, 2013

 So, I'd take Charity out to the dark site and work on my Messier Album.
 Wasn't what I planned, but better than not seeing anything.
 And the weather predictions, passing clouds by mid-evening, didn't sound optimum for deep voyaging with a Mallincam Xtreme, anyway.
 So, I'd just throw Miss C. in the truck and head for the PSAS field.
 Or would I?

-While I was on the phone with long time friend and observing companion Pat Rochford, he mentioned he was going to be doing a photometry run out at his StarGate Observatory if the weather permitted.
+While I was on the phone with long time observing companion Pat Rochford, he mentioned he was going to be doing a photometry run out at his StarGate Observatory if the weather permitted.
 Hmmm…

 While I mostly practice astronomy as recreation, not science, these days, I’d been wanting to see Pat's Meade 14-inch SCT and Optec photometer in action.
 I also had to admit a half hour trip to Pat's home instead of an hour to the backwoods was a safer bet given my condition.
 "Hey, would you mind some company tonight?"
 Pat said he'd be happy to have me back at StarGate, which I hadn’t visited in way too long.